hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 3. Use iCloud, Airdrop, or a website such as [Pairdrop](https://pairdrop.net/) to upload the pairing file to your iOS device.

 #### Downloading StosVPN
-1. Download StosVPN from TestFlight: https://testflight.apple.com/join/hBUbg4ZJ.
+1. Download StosVPN from the App Store: https://apps.apple.com/us/app/stosvpn/id6744003051 (or Test flight: https://testflight.apple.com/join/hBUbg4ZJ.
-If it's full AND you have a Development Certificate with VPN entitlement, download the IPA [here](https://github.com/TreyHam27/StosVPN/releases/tag/Release) and sideload it.
-If it's full and you don't have a Development Certificate, then unfortunately you cannot install StosVPN for now.
-3. Launch the app and click on Connect
+2. Launch the app and click on Connect
-4. It'll ask you to add "StosVPN" as a VPN Configuration.
+3. It'll ask you to add "StosVPN" as a VPN Configuration.
 Click "Allow" and enter your passcode to add it.
-5. Go back to StosVPN and click on "Connect", this is what should appear on the screen.
+4. Go back to StosVPN and click on "Connect", this is what should appear on the screen.
 If it does, you can continue with this guide by installing StikJIT.

 ![](screenshots/stosvpn.png)